florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 ### Bad Practices

 - Too many comments.
 When a person makes a mistake, chances are they have made the same mistake in several places.
 Do not drown the person who is going to correct the code under your comments.
 By doing so, you may just discourage the person.
 Grouping comments together allows you to convey the same message without overwhelming the review requester.
 It will also make the correction clearer.

+- No opinion here.
+You must remain completely neutral on your examination.
+It is especially important not to pass off your opinion as fact when you have higher rank and authority within your team or company.
+If you do this, developers will feel they have no choice but to quietly implement your demands.

 https://medium.com/cuelogic-technologies/code-review-process-best-practices-3eeecab26ded